 Practice deep-breathing with short videos showing beautiful scenes of nature on campus.

-Meditate and clear your mind for 10 minutes daily.
+Meditate and clear your mind for 10 minutes daily on the paid app.

 - Calm app

-Get more restful sleep by meditating with relaxing music.
+Get more restful sleep by meditating with relaxing music with this paid app.

 - Insight Timer app